 She was first published in her elementary school’s literary magazine for a rather repetitive poem she wrote about lightning in the 4th grade.
 The writing bug has invaded her immune system ever since.
 Once through O’More Publishing and now printed with Hilliard Press, her children’s books, textbooks, devotionals, and educational guides reflect her love of research, writing, and ever-learning.

 Professor Sexton taught and tutored for nine years on writing, literature, education, research, and speech to ninth grade through college level including positions as graduate assistant in the Harding University Writing Lab, teacher at Searcy High School and with Upward Bound (the latter being a government-funded educational resource for low-income or possible first-generation college students), and Associate Professor at O’More College of Design.

 In her role as an educator, as Executive Editor of O’More Publishing for seven years, and in her current position as owner and Executive Editor of Hilliard Press, Sexton brings students and authors to a better understanding of writing and encourages not her own voice to come through, but the best version of that writer’s voice.

-Jessa is a write-at-home mom and small business owner.
-She and Jay, her husband of nine years, have two young sons and one daughter.
-Together, the family of five enjoys visiting the park, going on a walk, reading a good book, watching cartoons, and traveling around America as they work towards seeing every Major League baseball park (for baseball-enthusiast Jay and ballpark-food-enthusiast Jessa).
+Jessa is a professional writer.
+She and Jay, her husband of fifteen years, have two sons and one daughter.
+Together, the family of five enjoys visiting the park, going on a walk, reading a good book, and watching cartoons.

 Dr. David Woodfine is a man of tremendous experiences and emotion—and, in his own words, he has loved each encounter.